Jocelyn Blore

 For more information on accredited forensic science programs—including detailed examinations of specialties such as computers, nursing, engineering, anthropology, and more—please read more about Forensic Science Degree Programs below.

-After completing an accredited forensic science program, these professionals generally get some expertise on the job.
+After completing an accredited forensic science program, these professionals generally gain some expertise on the job.
 At this phase, many hone their skills in a specialty such as bloodstain patterns, crime scene reconstruction, and document examination, to name a few.

 Please see the “Specializations” section below for a detailed examination of the certification eligibility requirements for the various subfields of forensic science.